-When you deploy an HAProxy Kubernetes Ingress Controller, add
+When you deploy an HAProxy Kubernetes Ingress Controller using Helm, add

---namespace-whitelist to the args section of the ingress controller’s Deployment YAML to set the namespace to watch, as shown:
+--namespace-whitelist to the controller.extraArgs field to set the namespace to watch, as shown:

 You can specify more than one namespace to watch:

 This Ingress object is created within the dev namespace and, therefore, is picked up automatically by an ingress controller that has its whitelist set to dev:

 You could create an identical Ingress object in your qa namespace, but it won’t route through this particular ingress controller because its namespace is different.
 Each ingress controller can be exposed on a unique IP address so that tenants can be given their own subdomain.
 It won’t be possible for one tenant’s traffic to mix with that of another.
 Note that you can use Network Policy objects to restrict access between services inside the cluster.

 An Ingress Controller that You Target